Jivi

 Jivi is given by injection into a vein.
 The dose and frequency of treatment depend on whether it is used to treat or prevent bleeding, as well as on the severity of the haemophilia, the extent and location of the bleeding and the patient’s condition and weight.
 Patients or their carers may be able to inject Jivi themselves at home once they have been trained appropriately.

 Patients with haemophilia A lack factor VIII, a protein needed for blood to clot and, as a result, they bleed readily.
-The active substance in Jivi, damoctocog alfa pegol, works in the same way as the body’s factor VIII.
+The active substance in Jivi, damoctocog alfa pegol, is a man-made version of factor VIII and works in the same way as the body’s factor VIII.
 It replaces the missing factor VIII, thereby helping the blood to clot and giving temporary control of the bleeding disorder.

-In a second study in 61 children aged below 12 years, Jivi given as preventive treatment reduced the number of bleeding episodes to around 3 episodes a year.
+In a second study involving 61 children aged below 12 years, Jivi given as preventive treatment reduced the number of bleeding episodes to around 3 episodes a year.

 Following treatment with factor VIII products, including Jivi, some patients may develop inhibitors (antibodies) against factor VIII, preventing the medicine from working effectively and resulting in a loss of bleeding control.
 In such cases, a specialised haemophilia centre should be contacted.